markdoc/docs/pages/docs/getting-started.md

 # {% $markdoc.frontmatter.title %}

 Follow the instructions below to install Markdoc in your app.
-Or check out our [integration guide](/docs/nextjs) to quickly build a documentation site.
+Or check out our [integration guide](/docs/nextjs) to help you build a documentation site.

 ## Install Markdoc